How Much Should I Feed My Baby? | The Nourished Child

 What if my baby is still hungry after I’ve fed her enough food for the day?

 Your baby may be in a growth spurt, which means energy needs are higher.
-This can show up as a greater appetite than normal.
+This can look like a bigger appetite than normal.

 Again, don’t worry!
-He may just be letting you know he’s growing and needs to eat a bit more.
+Your baby may be letting you know he’s growing and needs to eat a bit more.

 How often should babies eat?